-If an operations plan is approved for both FY 2023 and FY 2024, the sector's roster may change for FY 2024.
+If an operations plan is approved for both FY 2025 and FY 2026, the sector's roster may change for FY 2026.
 Therefore, you must submit a sector roster each year, even if your operations plan has been approved for a 2-year period.
-The sector will be required to submit a sector roster for the second year (FY 2024) no later than 28 days (4 weeks) after FY 2024 PSC letters are issued to vessel owners.
+The sector will be required to submit a sector roster for the second year (FY 2026) by the annual sector enrollment deadline set by NOAA Fisheries.